2025 Leland shooting: Additional shootings

-Four additional shootings occurred in Mississippi on the same weekend during homecoming celebrations.
+The shooting was part of a series of additional shootings that occurred in Mississippi on the same weekend during homecoming celebrations.
 In Heidelberg, located about 320 km (200 mi) southeast of Leland, a shooting during the local school's homecoming events left two people dead, and another man suffered fatal non-gunshot injuries.
 A second shooting took place in Rolling Fork, approximately 65 km (40 mi) south of Leland, during a football event at South Delta High School.
 Two people were reported injured in that incident, and two suspects were arrested and charged.
-Police did not confirm any connection between the three shootings.

-The third shooting happened at Alcorn State University's Lorman campus.
-At approximately 6:30 p.m., officers responded to reports of shots fired near the Industrial Technology Building.
-Three gunshot victims were located, of whom a woman suffered fatal injuries, and no arrests were immediately made.
-Near Jackson State University's Mississippi Veterans Memorial Stadium at approximately 6:15 p.m., four cars were damaged by a fire that reportedly started in one vehicle and spread to the others.
-About an hour after the fire, a child was shot in the abdomen.
+Another two shootings occurred at universities in the state.
+At Alcorn State University's Lorman campus, officers responded to reports of shots fired near the Industrial Technology Building.
+Three people were shot, of whom a woman suffered fatal injuries, and no arrests were immediately made.
+Near Jackson State University's Mississippi Veterans Memorial Stadium, a child was shot in the abdomen after four cars were found damaged by a fire.

-A day after the Leland shooting, a shooting at a bar on St. Helena Island in South Carolina, which was hosting an alumni event for Battery Creek High School, killed four people and injured 16 others.
+Police did not confirm any connection between the shootings, and the one that occurred in Leland.

 Responses

+FBI Director Kash Patel posted on X that the agency is "mobilizing assets to assist local authorities in the case."

-Governor Tate Reeves posted on social media in reaction to the shootings in Heidelberg and Leland, calling the incidents "senseless acts of violence" and pledged that the perpetrators would be brought to justice.
+Mississippi Governor Tate Reeves posted on Facebook in reaction to the shootings in Heidelberg and Leland, calling the incidents "senseless acts of violence" and pledged that the perpetrators would be brought to justice.

-The mayor of Leland, John Lee, commented that the shooting "affected every one of us" and called on people to come together and work towards a solution to "prevent anything like this from happening again".
+Mayor John Lee commented that the shooting "affected every one of us" and called on people to come together and work towards a solution to "prevent anything like this from happening again".
 Lee also described the feeling in the city as "kind of numbness" in the immediate aftermath of the shooting.
+In November, Lee stated he has "been searching for ways to curb violence," and suggested implementing Flock Safety into the city.

+Support services were provided for residents affected by the shooting from various groups, including online services from the FBI's Office for Victims of Crime (OVC), and counseling services from nearby Greenville.
+A vigil was held on October 13 for the victims of the shooting.